abkolan/stream-alerts-improved/README.md

 |E2      | 01           | 1     |
 |E3      | 07           | 1     |

-At the end of processig of Event `E2`.
+At the end of processing of Event `E2`.
 The array `A` would look like.
 The last index `5` containing the value of the timestamp of `E2`.

 Bucket|0  |1  |  2|  3|  4|  5|
 ------|---|---|---|---|---|---|